Drinking water to lose weight is not only possible, but it’s the healthiest method to get fit, along with water therapy for weight loss

 If you’re trying to lose weight and find yourself hungry all the time, you’re probably doing something wrong.

-The point of getting fit is to improve your health, not sacrifice it for a smaller waistline — and there’s nothing healthy about starving yourself.
+The target of getting fit is to improve your health, not sacrifice it for a smaller waistline — and there’s nothing healthy about starving yourself.

 There’s a good way and a bad way to lose weight: